 What Happens in Cognitive Behavioral Therapy (CBT)?

-CBT typically involves a structured, short-term approach to therapy, often lasting between 12-16 sessions.
+CBT typically involves a structured, short-term approach to therapy, often lasting between 12-16 sessions, although this can vary widely depending on your needs and the therapist you’re working with.
+This is something you’ll decide with your therapist.
 During these sessions, the therapist and client work together to identify negative thought patterns, develop more positive ways of thinking, and practice new behaviors and coping strategies.

 CBT can involve a variety of techniques, including: